docQodly/docs/docs/language/basics/lang-methods.md

 :::note

-Qodly Studio allows executing methods from the Explorer to test them.
+The Studio allows executing methods from the Explorer to test them.

 :::